-Jayson went on to make big money at a commodity trading company — $300,000 or so in his last job, by his own estimate.
-He invested in a restaurant in Manhattan, where he lives.
+Jayson went on to make big money at a commodity trading company in Manhattan.
 He vacations in Florida, Costa Rica and Hawaii.

-Jackie went back to waitressing, married the boyfriend and took a job at a drug company, where her boss called her a "top candidate" for promotion.
-But he turned her down because he said she needed a college degree.
-Now, rather than jet around on vacation like her brother, Jackie and her husband tend to go camping.
-Yet she says she's happy with a more modest lifestyle.
+Jackie went back to waitressing, married the boyfriend and took a job at a drug company, where her boss has turned her down for a promotion because he said she needed a college degree.
+Now, rather than jet around on vacation, Jackie and her husband tend to go camping.
+Yet she says she’s happy with a more modest lifestyle.

 Asked about the nation’s wealth gap, Jayson says, “You get paid what you put in.
 We’re in control.”

-Only 3 percent of America surveyed about the wealth gap by Gallup in March felt it was the country's "most important problem," fewer than those who cited foreign aid and immigration.
-Asked in an October poll by Pew Research to name the most important reason for the wealth gap, 24 percent chose "some work harder than others," more than tax policies, foreign trade or the educational system.
+Poll results suggest that many Americans feel the same way.
+Asked in October by Pew Research to name the most important reason for the wealth gap, 24 percent chose “some work harder than others,” more than tax policies, foreign trade or the educational system.

-Psychotherapist Smith says people seem almost "hard-wired" to measure themselves against others with more material success.
-With siblings, the comparisons can be particularly fraught.
-Relationships among brothers and sisters are so complex, she says, that siblings often seize upon gaps in wealth as a shorthand for other differences between them.
+Psychotherapist Smith says relationships among brothers and sisters are so complex that siblings often seize upon gaps in wealth as a shorthand for other differences between them.

 Jackie Seaver says she doesn’t envy her brother’s wealth.
 What really separates them, she says, are differences in age and expectations, priorities and desires.

-Still, she says her brother was correct about college in that fight at Christmas all those years ago.
-After being rejected a third time for a promotion, she started attending school at night to earn a bachelor's degree.
+Still, she says her brother was correct about college all those years ago.
+After being rejected a third time for a promotion, she started attending school at night to earn a bachelor’s degree.

-For his part, Jayson seems to have inched closer to his sister's view.
-In 2015, he will take a new job at a commodity brokerage that lets him work from West Palm Beach, Florida, where he hopes to buy a home and can "slow down and get back to the way I grew up" — a bit like the way his sister is living.
+For his part, Jayson seems to have inched closer to his sister’s view.
+In 2015, he will take a new job at a commodity brokerage that lets him work from West Palm Beach, Florida, where he hopes to “slow down and get back to the way I grew up,” more the way his sister lives.